Scaratech/Breaking-Bark/Extensions.md

 3. In the "console" section paste in: `chrome.extension.getBackgroundPage().close();` and run it

 ## Just, Disable It
-If you deny any Bark extension the `management` permission, it will not report if you disable the extension,.,.
+If you deny the Bark Monitor extension the `management` permission, it will not report if you disable the extension,.,.
 - `management` is set as an optional permission, how stupid are they??

 ## Additional Notes